The Amazing Race 36: Critical response

 The Amazing Race 36 received mixed reviews.
 Andy Dehnart of reality blurred wrote, "this Amazing Race season just feels weird or off in several ways, though it's also not bad."
 In addition he wrote, "I do think it was a mistake for the show to edit out the charter plane travel and the explanation of why teams were starting in groups.
 I understand that—it's kind of weird to go backward after a season with airport travel—but since that's what happened, why not admit it on screen?"
 Mack Rawden of CinemaBlend wrote, "Questionable decisions aside [regarding Angie & Danny's elimination], this season of The Amazing Race has been terrific, as always."
 Dustin Rowles of Pajiba wrote, "the 36th season of The Amazing Race has been a solid one, thanks in part to some solid casting.
-Former NFL running back Rod Gardner and his wife, Leticia, have been a particular highlight, although Ricky and Cesar — who have been dominating the race since the opening episode — are fun, too."
+Former NFL wide receiver Rod Gardner and his wife, Leticia, have been a particular highlight, although Ricky and Cesar — who have been dominating the race since the opening episode — are fun, too."
 Film critic Grace Randolph wrote, "This season of [The Amazing Race] is probably the worst I've ever seen - and I've watched all 36 seasons.
 Apparently it was filmed during Covid and before the last season… they should've just shelved it permanently."
 In 2024, Rhenn Taguiam of Game Rant placed this season within the bottom 13 out of 36.